ReversibleLogicCircuit/SizeReduction/Example/README.md

 ## Description

 - randomPermutationGenerator.py: source for making a random function.
-- example_in.function: random 6-bit fucntion
+- example.function: random 6-bit fucntion
-- exampe_in.real:
+- exampe_out.real: output of synthesis (.real format)

 ## How to synthesis with example function